-Chicagoland Veterinary Behavior Consultants concentrates primarily on the treatment of behavior difficulties in companion animals (primarily dogs, cats and pet birds).
-Our goal is to identify problem behaviors and differentiate normal behaviors which are inappropriate for the situation versus abnormal behavior.
+Dr. John Cirabassi, owner of Chicagoland Veterinary Behavior Consultants, concentrates primarily on the treatment of behavior difficulties in companion animals (primarily dogs, cats and pet birds).
+His goal is to identify problem behaviors and differentiate normal behaviors which are inappropriate for the situation versus abnormal behavior.

 - Anxiety related disorders (such as separation anxiety) and phobias (thunderstorm and noise phobias).

-- Compulsive Disorders (tail chasing, flank licking, light chasing, etc.).
+- Compulsive disorders (tail chasing, flank licking, light chasing, etc.).

-- Elimination Problems (Housesoiling, marking, litter box issues)
+- Elimination problems (house soiling, marking, litter box issues)

-- Aggressive Behaviors of Dogs and Cats
+- Aggressive behaviors of dogs and cats

 Your pet’s diagnosis is based on: